Well-posedness for mean-field evolutions arising in superconductivity

-Let us finally turn to uniqueness issues.
+We now turn to uniqueness issues.
 No uniqueness is expected to hold for general weak measure solutions of~\eqref{eq:limeqn1}, as it is already known to fail for the 2D Euler equation (see e.g.~\cite{Bardos-Titi} and the references therein), and as it is also expected to fail for equation~\eqref{eq:LZh} (see~\cite[Section~8]{Ambrosio-S-08}).
 In both cases, as already explained, the only known uniqueness results are in the class of bounded vorticity.
-For the general incompressible model~\eqref{eq:limeqn1}, similar arguments as for~\eqref{eq:LZh} are still available and the same uniqueness result holds, while for the non-degenerate compressible model~\eqref{eq:limeqn2} the result is slightly weaker.
-In the degenerate parabolic case, the result is even worse since $v$ and $\omega$ must then be on the same footing in terms of regularity.
+For the general incompressible model~\eqref{eq:limeqn1}, similar arguments are still available and the same uniqueness result holds.
+For the compressible model~\eqref{eq:limeqn2}, we only obtain uniqueness in a class with stronger regularity, as a consequence of some weak-strong principle stated in Proposition~\ref{prop:limeqn-unique}.